1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 # Help

-There's a texinfo manual, stumpwm.texi.
+There's a texinfo manual, onede.texi.
 The build scripts generate an info file you can read in emacs or with the `info' program.
-The manual for the latest git version (may be slightly out of date) is available to read online at: [The Manual](https://stumpwm.github.io/)
+The manual for the latest git version (may be slightly out of date) is available to read online at: [The Manual](https://onede.github.io/Projects/OneDE/manual)

 And, as in emacs, you can always do "C-t h v,f,k,c,w" for docstrings of Variable,Functions,Keys,Commands, and Where-is respectively.

-For other stuff (tips tricks and examples) visit the [stumpwm wiki](https://github.com/stumpwm/stumpwm/wiki)
+For other stuff (tips tricks and examples) visit the [onede wiki](https://github.com/oneenterprisestech/Projects/wiki)

-There's a #stumpwm channel on irc.freenode.net, too.
+There's a #stumpwm (not OneDE, unfortuately) channel on irc.freenode.net, too.

 Finally, there's our mailing list (click to sign up) [stumpwm-devel@nongnu.org](https://lists.nongnu.org/mailman/listinfo/stumpwm-devel).